v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **Pa55w.rd**, select the **App launcher** icon (the square made up of 3 rows of dots) that appears above the **Home** icon in the top left corner of the screen, and then in the **Apps** pane that appears, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.

-3. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** (if necessary), then scroll down to **Admin centers** and select **Exchange**.
+3. In the **Microsoft 365 admin center**, in the navigation pane, select **Show all** (if necessary), then scroll down to **Admin centers** and select **Exchange**.
 This will open the **Exchange admin center** in a new tab.
 This is the Exchange admin center for Microsoft Exchange Online.

-4. In the **Exchange admin center**, select **Recipients** in the left-hand navigation pane to expand the Recipients group.
+4. In the **Exchange admin center**, select **Recipients** in the navigation pane to expand the Recipients group.

 5. In the **Recipients** group, select **Mailboxes**.
-The mailboxes that appear in this view include all the user accounts that were pre-created in your tenant by the lab hosting provider, along with the mailboxes for Holly Dickson and Laura Atkins that were created when you added their Microsoft 365 user accounts in the prior lab.
+The mailboxes that appear in this view include all the user accounts that were created in your tenant by the lab hosting provider, along with the mailboxes for Holly Dickson and Laura Atkins that were created when you added their Microsoft 365 user accounts in previous labs. <br/>

     Select the mailbox for **Joni Sherman** by selecting her **Display name** This will open the **user mailbox** window with Joni’s data pre-filled.
 By default, the window displays the **Mailbox** tab (the tabs appear at the top under Joni’s name).

-6. Towards the bottom of the **Mailbox** tab, under **More actions,** select **Custom attributes**.
+6. Towards the bottom of the **Mailbox** tab, under the **More actions** section, select **Custom attributes**.

 7. This opens the **Custom attributes** window for Joni.
 You can enter up to 15 attributes.
 You will not be entering any attributes in this lab exercise, but it’s important that you know this feature is available.
-Select the **back arrow** to return to the previous page.
+Select the **back arrow** in the top left corner of the pane to return to the previous page, which is Joni Sherman's properties page.  <br/>

     ‎**Note:** Custom attributes are properties your company can use for specific mailbox identification, such as a cost center number for the mailbox or other information such as an HR personnel number.

-8. This returns you to the **Mailbox** tab.
+8. This returns you to the **Mailbox** tab in Joni's properties pane.
 Select the **Account** tab, which enables you to maintain additional information for this mailbox.
-While you won’t enter any of this optional information for this lab, take a few minutes now and select the following links to see what additional information can be captured.
+While you won’t enter any of this optional information for this lab, take a few minutes now and select the following links to see what additional information can be captured.  <br/>

     -   **Manage contact information.** This window enables you to add additional contact information, such as the user’s personal address and